-Note that if a locally transitive automorphism group $G$ of a symmetric design $\D$ has an abelian point stabilizer $G_x$ or abelian block stabilizer $G_B$, then $G_x^{\D(x)}$ or $G_B^B$ is also abelian, respectively.
+Note that a transitive abelian permutation group is regular.
+If a locally transitive automorphism group $G$ of a symmetric design $\D$ has an abelian point stabilizer $G_x$ , then $G_x^{\D(x)}$ is also abelian, and thus regular and faithful by the dual of Lemma \ref{LemmaG^Batmost2}.
+Similarly, if $G$ has an abelian block stabilizer $G_B$, then $G_B^B$ is also abelian, and hence regular and faithful by the same lemma.
 Apply the proof of Proposition \ref{LemmaAbelian} to the dual structure of $\D$, the dual statement of Proposition \ref{LemmaAbelian} holds for abelian $G_x^{\D(x)}$.
 Hence we have the following.

 \begin{proposition} Let $\D=(\mathcal{P}, \mathcal{B})$ be a symmetric design and $G$ be a locally transitive automorphism group of $\D$.
 Let $x\in\P$ and $B\in\B$.
-If $K$ is an abelian group, then the following are equivalent: \begin{enumerate} \item[\rm(a)] $G_x\cong K$;
+If $K$ is an abelian group, then the following are equivalent: \begin{enumerate} \item[\rm(a)] $G_x\cong K$.

-\item[\rm(b)] $G_B\cong K$;
+\item[\rm(b)] $G_B\cong K$.

-\item[\rm(c)] $G_x^{\D(x)}\cong K$;
+\item[\rm(c)] $G_x^{\D(x)}\cong K$.

-\item[\rm(d)] $G_B^B\cong K$;
+\item[\rm(d)] $G_B^B\cong K$.

 \item[\rm(e)] The block $B$ is a faithful orbit of some point stabilizer isomorphic to $K$. \end{enumerate} \end{proposition}